 17 Main Road

 Staffs WS15 1DN

 Cannock Cemetery was opened in 1882.
 The cemetery is approximately five hectares in size and is situated one mile from Cannock town centre.
 The main entrance to the site is gained off Pye Green Road, which leads directly into the cemetery, passing floral displays and the chapel.
 Off the main driveway are numerous feeder paths which allow access to all areas of the grounds.
 The cemetery is now closed for new burials but there are spaces available for new cremated remains interments.

 Stile Cop Cemetery

 Stile Cop Cemetery was opened in 1984.
-The cemetery at present is approximately 4 hectares with approximately 1.8 hectares to expand.
+The cemetery is approximately 5.8 hectares.
 The cemetery is situated one mile outside of Rugeley town centre.
-The main entrance to the site is gained off Stile Cop Road which leads directly into the cemetery with a car park for 40 cars to the right.
+The main entrance to the site is gained off Stile Cop Road which leads directly into the cemetery with a car park to the right.
 The main drive passes by floral displays with a summer house situated on the right.
-The driveway allows access to all sections of the grounds.
-The cemetery is available for new burials in the Established and Roman Catholic Sections and also new cremated remains interments.
+The cemetery is available for new interments in the Established, Roman Catholic,Childrens and new Cremated Remains sections.